techelo/nyc-construction-timeline/README.md

 **You can install everything all at once using the packaged `environment.yml` by running `conda env create`**.

-Notably, `pdfminer` (using the utility executable `pdf2txt.py`) is used to scrape text from the Certificate of Occupacny PDFs using a command like the following one:
+Notably, `pdfminer` (using the utility executable `pdf2txt.py`) is used to scrape text from the Certificate of Occupancy PDFs using a command like the following one:

-    pypdfocr marshalls_2012_record.pdf
+    pdf2txt.py marshalls_2012_record.pdf

 (You do not need to do so yourself manually; this is just how, internally, `co_reader` operates.)